zrcni/distributed-saga/docs/SAGA_CONTEXT_PARAMETERS.md

 ## Migration Guide

-If you have existing saga definitions, you'll need to update your invoke callbacks and middleware to accept the new parameters:
+If you have existing saga definitions, you'll need to update your invoke callbacks and middleware to accept the new `SagaContext` parameter:

 ### Before
 ```typescript